shanshe/Prometheus-Resurrector/README.md

 Why I do this?
 The altera version of Prometheus works perfectly, but I like VHDL/verilog and Xilinx (now AMD) FPGA/CPLDs.
 I have jtags for them so I wanted to play for a while...

-I don't have any problem to delete this git if this bothers anyone... but I think that the little work I have done here may be useful to someone, even the original authors (sorry but I don't know their names).
-Maybe someone can tell me about them so I can update these words ;)
+I don't have any problem to delete this git if this bothers anyone... but I think that the little work I have done here may be useful to someone, even the original author (AFAIK Michael Boehmer mboehmer@e3b.de).

 I have done the following: